-Charnwood Creatives has decided to mark Remembrance Day – and the role Songster’s armature would have played in it – with a number of competitions which encourage people to think about ‘remembrance’ and what it means to them.
+Charnwood Creatives decided to mark Remembrance Day – and the role Songster’s armature would have played in it – with a number of competitions which encouraged people to think about ‘remembrance’ and what it means to them.

-There are three different competitions – all free-to-enter – and each with a number of categories, to encourage people of all ages to be creative.
-It is possible to enter more than one competition.
+There were three different competitions – all free-to-enter – and each with a number of categories, to encourage people of all ages to be creative.

 Opening of the Garden of Remembrance on Saturday October 31

 A small service was recorded prior to this year’s Opening of the Garden of Remembrance in Loughborough, where the Mayor will lay the first Cross.

 To ensure that numbers were kept to a minimum and social distancing guidance could be adhered to, the service was pre-recorded and published on Charnwood Borough Council's social media channels on Saturday October 31 at 10am.